vipickering/vincentp/_drafts/2017-08-01-conversation.md

 Productive conversation is a cornerstone in creating a successful system.
 Once a high level is achieved, interactions become effortless and second nature on behalf of the user.
 Facilitating conditions to allow the flow state to occur.

+### In Summary

+- Context is key.
+Never loose sight of <abbr title="The Point Of A System Is What It Does">POSIWID</abbr>.
+- Respect is a two way street.
+- Customer data is an earned privilege not a right.
+- The system should embrace the user's needs and circumstances to enrich the conversation.
+- Follow the key points of the Conversation Model in all transactions that engage with the user.
+- The nature of information submitted by a user is related to their external circumstances at that time.
+- If you want your system to be loved.
+It needs to be follow basic human etiquette and earn respect over time.

 [^1]: Reference: [http://pangaro.com/presents/Pangaro_IXDA_2017_v5_distro.pdf](http://pangaro.com/presents/Pangaro_IXDA_2017_v5_distro.pdf)